WIRETAP LAWYER ONTARIO

-Often the only tangible evidence of the existence of a conspiracy is wiretap information.
-Sometimes the only other evidence of a conspiracy might be through on informer.
+Often the only tangible evidence of the existence of an alleged criminal conspiracy is wiretap information.
+Sometimes the only other evidence of a conspiracy might be through an informer.
 But the informer's evidence would at least be subject to credibility challenges at trial.
 Whereas wiretaps often speak for themselves.
 Getting them thrown out of court as illegally obtained evidence can be the key element to securing an acquittal.

 How to Challenge Wiretaps: 5 Winning Trial Strategies